saikat111/find_the_root_numerical_methods/readme.txt

-This codes are for find the root of a equation using Bisection , false positon method
+This codes are for find the root of a equation using Bisection method  , false positon method , newton Rapshon method  , secant method